juanfpatino/fifabot/README.md

 4. Log into the Web App https://www.easports.com/fifa/ultimate-team/web-app/
 5. Run the program!

 This program is unfinished and should expect many bugs.
+Works best on Opera browser